oneapi-src/oneDPL/examples/stable_sort_by_key/README.md

 The example demonstrates how to use `counting_iterator` and `zip_iterator` using oneDPL.
 * `counting_iterator` helps to fill the sequence with the numbers zero through `n` using std::copy.
 * `zip_iterator` provides the ability to iterate over several sequences simultaneously.

-## License

-This code example is licensed under MIT license.

 ## Building the 'Stable sort by key' Program for CPU and GPU